Skip to Main Content

 Simple Ways to Travel Sustainably: 10 Tips for Eco-Friendly Adventures

 At Road Scholar, we're committed to decreasing our environmental impact and increasing our positive contributions to the communities we visit.
-Here are some easy ways you can prepare for your upcoming program and travel more responsibly and sustainably:
+This sustainable travel guide offers practical ways you can prepare for your upcoming program and travel more responsibly.

 1. Bring your own water bottle and coffee mug.

-Investing in items like reusable water bottles, sturdy luggage, cloth tote bags and Help us reduce our reliance on plastic bottles by carrying your own reusable options.
+Investing in items like reusable water bottles, sturdy luggage and cloth tote bags helps us reduce our reliance on plastic bottles by carrying your own reusable options.
 You can even purchase a Road Scholar water bottle in our campus store!

 2. Pack your own toiletries.